Oil climbs on Mideast escalation fears, US rate cut expectations

 Oil traders also remain cautious over the actions of the Organization of Petroleum Exporting Countries (OPEC) and its allies, or OPEC+, which has plans to raise output later this year, said Priyanka Sachdeva, senior market analyst at Phillip Nova.

-"Current robust U.S. demand and refilling of SPR reserve look as the only support for oil prices against the risk of excess OPEC supply," she added, referring to the U.S. Strategic Petroleum Reserve (SPR).
+"Current robust U.S. demand and refilling of SPR reserve look as the only support for oil prices against the risk of excess OPEC supply," she said, referring to the U.S. Strategic Petroleum Reserve (SPR).

 The U.S. Energy Department said on Friday it bought nearly 2.5 million barrels of oil to help replenish the SPR.